ThomasM85/ThomasM85/snippets/matchmecss/README.md

 You can use it in adding `.figure__link--beating` or `.figure__link--sliding` class into `.figure__link` HTML class attribute.

 Of course, you can create and add your own custom animations.
 Sky is the limit !

+## Semantics

+This snippet was designed for document figure illustration.

+By default, it uses `<figure>` and `<figcaption>` semantic tags.
+Of course, you can replace these by neutral tags like (`div`, `span`) or semantic tags (`p`, ...).
+Depends from HTML context where you will include it.

+Apparence and layout are handled by CSS classes (using BEM).
+Not by HTML tags.